aman1205/Pragament/README.md

 # Translate API with Google Translate (Node.js)

-This Node.js project demonstrates how to integrate Google Translate API to perform text translation.
+This Node.js project with typescript demonstrates how to integrate Google Translate API to perform text translation.

 ## Prerequisites